GenoImel/The-Mechanical-Forest/Documentation~/CoreArchitecture.md

 // in order to keep track of all MessageListeners of type IMessage
 // that have been added, and remove MessageListeners.
 It also handles
-// further logic for publishing Message Events via MessageListener. namespace Akashic.Core
+// further logic for publishing Message Events via MessageListener. namespace Akashic.Core.Messages
 {
-    // This class is internal to the Core namespace, and sealed to prevent
+    // This class is internal to the Core.Messages namespace, and sealed to prevent
     // extension through inheritance.
     internal sealed class MessageManager
     {